BehnazHosseini/bitcoin-price-analysis/README.md

 - Volatility Insights: Our examination of Bitcoin price volatility revealed intriguing volatility clustering patterns.
 These insights provide valuable information for understanding market behavior and making informed decisions within the cryptocurrency space.

-- Predictive Modeling: By employing advanced time-series forecasting models like ARIMA and Prophet, we achieved successful predictions of Bitcoin prices into the future.
+- Predictive Modeling: By employing advanced time-series forecasting models like SARIMA and Prophet, we achieved successful predictions of Bitcoin prices into the future.
 This predictive capability equips us with a potential advantage for anticipating market trends.

 - Interpreting Visuals: Beyond technical aspects, we emphasized the extraction of meaningful insights from visualizations.
 This combination of analytical skills and effective data communication enables us to decipher complex trends and patterns.

-- Accessible Resource: The project's GitHub repository serves as a practical hub for code, documentation, and visualizations.
-This resource is intended to benefit data enthusiasts, researchers, and cryptocurrency investors alike.

 The combined use of volatility analysis, time-series modeling, and insightful visualization allowed us to understand and forecast Bitcoin price dynamics, contributing to a deeper understanding of the cryptocurrency landscape.